 Hip thrusts provide a greater range of motion than glute bridges but the trick is to keep your upper back slightly rounded even at the top position.

-Likewise, shifting to only one leg creates more tension for that individual glute and pausing at the top gives a nice isometric contraction.
+Likewise, shifting to only one leg creates more tension for that individual glute and pausing at the top gives a nice isometric contraction (here's how to do single leg hip thrusts).
 Focus on really squeezing and nut using momentum to get your hips up.

 How to perform a hip thrust: